jorendorff/gc-in-50-lines/README.md

     kind of the current state of the art.

     *Incremental GC* spreads out the work so it doesn&rsquo;t happen all at once.
-    This can save you from dropping frames.
-    The user doesn&rsquo;t notice GC pauses
+    This doesn&rsquo;t actually make your system faster, but the user doesn&rsquo;t notice GC pauses
     if each pause is individually very short.

     *Generational GC* is harder to explain.